Disclaimer: I have no ties to any of the products or developers listed in this article. No one paid me or asked me to write this.

 Make sure you use two-factor authentication to protect your email address (and if you store your 2FA keys in Bitwarden using your premium account, make sure not to store your email’s 2FA key in Bitwarden).

 I must nuance this story somewhat.
 Using Bitwarden as my password manager has not solved everything.
 Indeed, I have to keep these passwords in my head:

 - My laptops' password(s)

-This is list still much better than it used to be.
+This list still much better than it used to be.
 Out of all of them, only Bitwarden could potentially be cracked by hackers through the internet, since it doesn’t require access to a physical device.
 This is where Two-factor authentication comes in to save the day!… But it will be another story for another time. 😃

 What was your first password?
 How did you come up with it?
-And when did you finally break from its shackles?
+And when did you finally break free from its shackles?